Estimated reading time: 3 minutes

 While these and other changes associated with the year’s four seasons are something to look forward to and enjoy, they can also wreak havoc on your small business.
-Extreme weather conditions such as snowstorms, blizzards, strong winds, ice storms, heavy rainfall, and excessive heat can damage your office, disrupt your sales, and lead to financial distress.
-However, taking preventative actions now can help you keep your cash flow intact and prevent costly problems down the road.
+Extreme weather conditions such as snowstorms, blizzards, strong winds, ice storms, heavy rainfall, and the excessive heat can damage your office, disrupt your sales, and lead to financial distress.
+However, taking preventative actions now can help keep your cash flow intact and prevent costly problems.
 This Balboa Capital blog post has some helpful tips on how to prepare your business for bad weather.

 Check your property for potential problems.

 If you own a home, you know how important it is to keep everything up-to-date and in good working conditions.
 The same goes for your commercial property.
 Checking for potential problems might not be on your “to-do” list, but it needs to be.